trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 The following instructions show you how to set up a 3rd party device on Yubicloud.
 This is for your information only and we do not recommend setting up a 3rd party device on Yubicloud.
 If you choose to follow this information to set up a 3rd party device on Yubicloud you choose to do so against our recommendations and at your own risk.

-{% include callout.html content="**Step 1.** Download and install the [Yubikey® personalization tools](https://www.Yubico.com/support/download/)" type="primary" %}
+{% include callout.html content="**Step 1.** Download and install the [Yubikey® personalization tools](https://www.Yubico.com/support/download/)" type="default" %}

-{% include callout.html content="**Step 2.** Go into Yubico® OTP and select ''Quick''" type="primary" %}
+{% include callout.html content="**Step 2.** Go into Yubico® OTP and select ''Quick''" type="default" %}

-{% include callout.html content="**Step 3.** Insert Yubikey®, select a configuration slot, and click ''Write configuration'' button" type="primary" %}
+{% include callout.html content="**Step 3.** Insert Yubikey®, select a configuration slot, and click ''Write configuration'' button" type="default" %}

 {% include image.html file="image5.png" max-width="90" %}

-{% include callout.html content="**Step 4.** Set the values shown in the Public Identity, Private Identity, and Secret Key to your 3rd party device." type="primary" %}
+{% include callout.html content="**Step 4.** Set the values shown in the Public Identity, Private Identity, and Secret Key to your 3rd party device." type="default" %}

-{% include callout.html content="**Step 5.** Once this is complete select ''Upload to Yubico®''" type="primary" %}
+{% include callout.html content="**Step 5.** Once this is complete select ''Upload to Yubico®''" type="default" %}

-{% include callout.html content="**Step 6.** This will open a web browser, to complete the registration enter the OTP in the ''OTP from the Yubikey®'' field by pressing the button on your 3rd party device." type="primary" %}
+{% include callout.html content="**Step 6.** This will open a web browser, to complete the registration enter the OTP in the ''OTP from the Yubikey®'' field by pressing the button on your 3rd party device." type="default" %}

 {% include image.html file="image46.png" %}

-{% include callout.html content="**Step 7.** Once the form is complete enter the Captcha and select Upload AES key." type="primary" %}
+{% include callout.html content="**Step 7.** Once the form is complete enter the Captcha and select Upload AES key." type="default" %}

-{% include callout.html content="**Step 8.** Now you can test your OTP on the site [https://demo.Yubico®.com/](https://demo.Yubico®.com/)" type="primary" %}
+{% include callout.html content="**Step 8.** Now you can test your OTP on the site [https://demo.Yubico®.com/](https://demo.Yubico®.com/)" type="default" %}

 {% include image.html file="image51.png" %}